 Undergraduate medical students at the University of Ottawa who are enrolled in their first or second year of training are eligible to apply.
 Successful candidates must also:

-- Prepare and present a poster of their research results during the annual Faculty of Medicine Research Day on September 24, 2021.
+- Prepare and present a poster of their research results during the annual Faculty of Medicine Research Day (date TBD).

 Please note that only one project per supervisor will be accepted, except in extraordinary circumstances.
 Students can only be funded to work on one project each summer they are eligible to apply.

-Potential supervisors are invited to submit a full project description by the deadline date through our online Supervisor Application Form.
+Potential supervisors are invited to submit a full project description by Tuesday, February 1st 2022 through our online SUPERVISOR APPLICATION FORM.
 Submission includes:

 Summary of the project, which includes: research question, introduction, objectives, methods, training plan and impact statement.